OSU-slatelab/RNN-T-ASR/README.md

 <code>mkdir asr_log</code> in the current path if running for the first time.
 <code>sbatch run_asr.sh</code> runs the decoding in 100 parallel nodes each node decoding 1/100 of the test set.
 <code>bash run_decode.sh</code> is the single node variant of the above which can be used for debugging.
+<code>--dont-fix-path</code> set this flag if your csv contains the absolute path to the audio.
+Otherwise, don't set.

 In the above scripts: